 ISD/6/1/2001->8/20/2016 and (ttl/”autonomous vehicle” or aclm/”autonomous vehicle” or abst/”autonomous vehicle”)

 Example 2: I wanted to search all the issued patents by the inventor Sabastian Thrun during any period of time in which the term “autonomous vehicle” appears anywhere in Title, Abstract or Claim.
 The string I prepared was:

 IN/”thrun, Sebastian” and (ttl/”autonomous vehicle” or aclm/”autonomous vehicle” or abst/”autonomous vehicle”)

 Example 3: I prepared the below string when I wanted to find all the granted patents by Google in which the keyword “wearable” appears at least anytime anywhere in a patent document:

 The third link on the LHS column below Advanced Search will help you find a granted US patent by number.
 Just click on it and you will be presented with a search box where you have to enter the number of the patent you want to read.
 I have added a screenshot below for reference.

 I hope this gives you an idea on how to search for granted patents in the free database of the USPTO.
 In a similar manner, you can conduct a search to find published patent applications by clicking on the links under Appft: Applications column.

 How to do a WIPO patent Search?

-Patentscope by WIPO gives immense power to you by providing you a free access to 65+ millions of patent documents from multiple participating patent offices.
-Added to that, Patentscope can be used in 9 different languages.
+Patentscope by WIPO gives immense power to you by providing free access to 65+ millions of patent documents from multiple participating patent offices.
+Add to that the fact that, Patentscope can be used in 9 different languages.